Fauxx/FireMonitoringSystem/docs/portfolio/OPERATIONS_GITOPS.md

-# Fire Monitoring System - GitOps Deployment Guide
+# Operational Guide: GitOps Deployment Flow

-## Overview

-The Fire Monitoring System now uses a **fully automated GitOps approach** with Argo CD for deployments.
-This guide explains how deployments work and how to manage them.
+This guide explains the automated deployment methodology used by the Fire Monitoring System, leveraging ArgoCD for continuous state reconciliation.

 ## Key Concepts